Adam Sandler to bring laughs to Kansas City in 2023 - NewsBreak

 The show will be held at T-Mobile Center.

 Tickets go on sale to the general public on Friday, Dec.
-16, at 12 p.m.
-They will only be available online at livenation.com.Most popular Christmas movies in Kansas, Missouri
+16 at 12 p.m.
+They will only be available online at livenation.com.World Cup journalist Grant Wahl suffered aortic aneurysm, wife says

-Sandler was last in the Kansas City area in June 2019 when he performed at what is now Cable Dahmer Arena.
+Sandler was last in Kansas City area in June 2019 when he preformed at what is now Cable Dahmer Arena in Independence.

 The 56-year-old actor and comedian will also receive the Mark Twain Prize for American Humor in March 2023.
 It’s one of the country’s top comedy awards.